iterative/dvc.org/content/docs/install/windows.md

 <details>

-### Example: How to install DVC with support for Amazon S3 storage
+### Example: with support for Amazon S3 storage

 ```dvc
 $ pip install "dvc[s3]"
 ```

-In this case it installs `boto3` library as well, besides DVC.
+In this case it installs the `boto3` library along with DVC.

 </details>